 - You can boil your cup between periods in a pot of water on the stove for 5 minutes to sterilize it.

 Following these steps should cure most of the vaginal infection and menstrual cup problems.
 If not, try switching to pads or tampons for a few months.
 See if the situation improves.
-Menstrual cups don’t work for everyone.
+Menstrual cups like the Diva Cup don’t work for everyone.